ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       biggest customers and contracts that have contributed to the recent rapid growth.
 With over 10 years experience in sales and marketing, she is a passionate and talented team player who is focused today on marketing strategies, campaign execution and customer experience.
-Sophie is a watersports fanatic who enjoys wakeboarding and sailing around the welsh coast.
+Sophie is a lover of watersports and sailing around the welsh coast.
     interests:
       - surfing
       - skiing